rouge-ruby/rouge/docs/LexerDevelopment.md

 Your visual sample must be saved to `spec/visual/sample/<name_of_your_lexer>`.
 As with the demo file, there is no file extension.

+### Snapshots

+A snapshot is a file that records how the visual sample is tokenized.
+The data is stored in `spec/__snapshots__/*.snap`, with each line representing one token.
+If you change a lexer's behavior or a visual sample, the corresponding snapshot files must be updated.
+You can update them by typing `bundle exec rake` with the `UPDATE_SNAPSHOTS` environment variable set to `true`.
+They will help prevent introducing regressions.
+The updated snapshot files must be committed.

 ### Running the Tests